+We now provide a rigorous proof for Theorem~\ref{theorem:lu-factorization-with-permutation}. \begin{proof}[{of Theorem~\ref{theorem:lu-factorization-with-permutation}: LU decomposition with permutation}] We start with the base case: any $1\times 1$ nonsingular matrix has a full LU decomposition $A=PLU$ by taking $P=1$, $L=1$, and $U=A$.
+Assume that every $(n-1)\times (n-1)$ nonsingular matrix admits an LU decomposition with permutation.
+We now show this holds for any $n\times n$ nonsingular matrix $\bA$.

 We will formulate the proof in the following order.
-If $\bA$ is nonsingular, then its row permuted matrix $\bB$ is also nonsingular.
+If $\bA$ is nonsingular, then its row-permuted matrix $\bB$ is also nonsingular.
 And the \textit{Schur complement} of $b_{11}$ in $\bB$ is also nonsingular.
 Finally, we formulate the decomposition of $\bA$ by $\bB$ from this property.

-We notice that at least one element in the first column of $\bA$ must be nonzero, otherwise $\bA$ will be singular.
-We can then apply a row permutation that makes the element in entry $(1,1)$ to be nonzero.
-That is, there exists a permutation $\bP_1$ such that $\bB = \bP_1 \bA$ in which case $b_{11} \neq 0$.
-Since $\bA$ and $\bP_1$ are both nonsingular and the product of nonsingular matrices is also nonsingular, then $\bB$ is also nonsingular.
+At least one element in the first column of $\bA$ must be nonzero; otherwise, $\bA$ would be singular.
+Therefore, we can apply a row permutation to move a nonzero element to the $(1,1)$ position.
+Let $\bP_1$ be a permutation matrix that moves a nonzero entry to the (1,1) position.
+Define $\bB = \bP_1 \bA$ such that $b_{11} \neq 0$.
+Since both $\bA$ and $\bP_1$ are nonsingular, their product $\bB$ is also nonsingular.